Missing values: sparse inverse covariance estimation and an extension to sparse regression: Simulations

 \subsubsection{Simulation 3: BIC and cross-validation}

 So far, we tuned the parameter $\lambda$ by minimizing twice the negative log-likelihood (log-loss) on validation data.
-However, in practice, it is often more appropriate to use cross-validation or the BIC criterion presented in Section~\ref{sec:tuning}.
+However, in practice, it is more appropriate to use cross-validation or the BIC criterion presented in Section~\ref{sec:tuning}.

-Figure~\ref{fig:simtune} shows the Kullback-Leibler loss, the true positive rate and the true negative rate for the \emph{MissGLasso} applied on model 1 with $p=30$.
-We see from the plots that cross-validation and tuning using validation data lead to very similar results.
-On the other hand BIC performs inferior concerning Kullback-Leibler loss, but slightly better regarding the true negative rate.
+Figure~\ref{fig:simtune} shows the Kullback-Leibler loss, the true positive rate and the true negative rate for the \emph{MissGLasso} applied on model 1 with $p=50$.
+We see from the plots that cross-validation and tuning using additional validation data of size $100$ lead to very similar results.
+On the other hand BIC performs inferior in terms of Kullback-Leibler loss, but slightly better regarding the true negative rate.

-\subsubsection{Scenario 4: isoprenoid gene network in Arabidopsis thaliana}
+\subsubsection{Scenario 4: Isoprenoid gene network in Arabidopsis thaliana}

-For illustration we apply our approach for modeling the isoprenoid gene network in Arabidopsis thaliana.
+For illustration, we apply our approach for modeling the isoprenoid gene network in Arabidopsis thaliana.
 The number of genes in the network is $p=39$.
 The number of observations, corresponding to different experimental conditions, is $n=118$.
 More details about the data can be found in \cite{wille}.
 The dataset is completely observed.
-Nevertheless, we produce completely missing at random values and compare the performance of the \emph{MissGLasso} with the estimator on the complete data.
-We consider the following two experiments.
+Nevertheless, we produce missing values completely at random and examine the performance of \emph{MissGLasso}.
+We consider the following experiments.

-\textbf{First experiment:} We create out of the original data ten datasets by producing completely at random $m\%$ missing values, where $m=0, 5, 10, 15, 20, 25, 30$.
-Then we compute for each of these ten datasets the 10-fold cross-validation error by evaluating the corresponding prediction error (based on out-sample negative log-likelihood) on the left-out part of the original (complete) data.
-The curves in the left panel of Figure~\ref{fig:realdata} show the median as a summary statistic of the cross-validation error over the ten datasets for different tuning parameters $\lambda$.
-The percentages on the curves indicate the degree of missingness.
-All curves have about the same shape and indicate an optimal tuning parameter between $2$ and $3$.
-Aside from the curve with $5\%$ missing values, we see that the more missing data we produce the worse the cross-validation error curve.
+\paragraph{First experiment: Predictive performance in terms of log-loss.} Besides \emph{MissGLasso}, \emph{MeanImp} and \emph{MissRidge} we consider here a fourth method based on K-nearest neighbors imputation \citep{knnimpute2001}.
+For the latter we impute the missing values by K-nearest neighbors imputation and then we estimate the inverse covariance by using GLasso on the imputed data.
+The number of nearest neighbors is chosen in advance in order to obtain minimal imputation error.